-- If the outlet of the trap is recycled into the same condensate collection line, it need to install a check valve, in case to prevent condensate water discharged from equipment in operation may flow back to other equipment that is not running.
+- If the outlet of the trap is recycled into the same condensate collection line, it needs to install a check valve, in case to prevent condensate water discharged from equipment in operation may flow back to other equipment that is not running.

-In a general rule, the high pressure at the outlet of the pump can be directly sent to the boiler, or the pipeline connected with the high-pressure main pipe, or to the high-level water tank.
+As a general rule, the high pressure at the outlet of the pump can be directly sent to the boiler, the pipeline connected with the high-pressure main pipe, or to the high-level water tank.
 During operation, when the pump suddenly stops running for some reason, the pressure in the pump disappears, and the high-pressure water connected to the outlet of the pump will flow back to the pump in the reverse direction.
 So here need to install a check valve(outlet of the pump), it will be closed immediately when happened this situation, to prevent high-pressure water from flowing back to the pump.
 If the outlet of the pump is not equipped with a check valve, the high-pressure water will flow back to the pump in the reverse direction, and the impeller of the pump will reverse under the impact of the high-pressure water.
 The impeller or the other parts will be damaged because of the impact load of high-pressure water on it, also the main pipe pressure decrease, and the boiler water level will drop, which will affect the safe operation.

 How Does a Check Valve Fail?
 Top 4 Reason to Cause Check Valve Fail

 Check valve plays a very important role in the industry system, it may not the most expensive valve but is like a guard to prevent expensive device effects due to backflow damage.

 So we need to know the reason the cause of check valve failure, and we should be able to prevent them happen.